SummaryRead the full fact sheet

 - Further your education with a short course or university degree, and meet like-minded people at the same time.

-- Ask at your local Centrelink office about your eligibility for the Pensioner Concession Card (if you haven’t already).
-This card offers a range of savings, including reduced fares on public transport and at least one free rail trip in Victoria per year.
+- if you haven’t already, check your eligibility for the with Centrelink.
+(This card offers a range of savings, including reduced fares on public transport and at least one free rail trip in Victoria per year.)

-- Perform volunteer work in your local community.
+- Volunteer in your local community.
 The added bonus of volunteering is the sense of personal satisfaction from making a meaningful contribution in your neighbourhood.

 Classroom help is always welcome

 One volunteering opportunity is the local school or perhaps your grandchildren’s school.
-Both primary and secondary schools appreciate assistance from unpaid helpers.
+Primary and secondary schools appreciate assistance from unpaid helpers.

 Become a mentor

 Mentoring can be particularly meaningful to retirees who had responsible or challenging jobs.
-Studies show that it can be difficult for these retirees to replace the ‘cut and thrust’ of their careers with leisure activities.
+Studies show that it can be difficult for these retirees to replace their careers with leisure activities.

 Get computer savvy

-- Further your passion for a particular hobby or subject with an online club, and access like-minded people at the same time
+- Further your passion for a particular hobby or subject with an online club, and meet like-minded people at the same time.

-- Find a wealth of information on any subject you care to name
+- Find a wealth of information on any subject you are interested in.

 - Take online courses.

-- If you’re not sure how to use a computer or the Internet, contact your local council for information on appropriate courses.
+- If you’re not sure how to start, contact your local council or library for information on appropriate courses.

-- Grandchildren are surprisingly adept with computers – ask for a lesson or two.
+- Grandchildren are surprisingly adept with technology – ask for a lesson or two.

-- If you don’t have a computer, use the ones at your local library (they’re free) or Internet cafe.
-Alternatively, tell family and friends that you’re interested in owning a computer.
-You may inherit someone’s system when they decide to upgrade.
+- If you don’t have a computer, use the ones at your local library (they’re free) or try an internet cafe.
+Alternatively, tell family and friends that you’re interested in owning a computer or mobile device (such as a tablet).
+You may inherit someone’s when they decide to upgrade.